bryanseah234/sgNRIC2003/README.md

 # NRIC03

-Disclaimer: For educational purposes only.
+Disclaimer: For educational purposes only.\
+Used as a proof of concept.

 ## Procedure to replicate
 1. Generate all the possible NRICs combinations using 01_generate nric2003.py